Funk: Late 1980s to 2000s nu-funk

-While funk was driven away from radio by slick commercial hip hop, contemporary R&B and new jack swing, its influence continued to spread.
-Artists like Steve Arrington and Cameo still received major airplay and had huge global followings.
+While funk was driven away from radio by slick commercial hip-hop, contemporary R&B and new jack swing, artists such as Cameo still received major airplay.
 Rock bands began adopting elements of funk into their sound, creating new combinations of "funk rock" and "funk metal".
-Extreme, Red Hot Chili Peppers, Living Colour, Jane's Addiction, Prince, Primus, Urban Dance Squad, Fishbone, Faith No More, Rage Against the Machine, Infectious Grooves, and Incubus spread the approach and styles garnered from funk pioneers to new audiences in the mid-to-late 1980s and the 1990s.
-These bands later inspired the underground mid-1990s funkcore movement and other funk-inspired artists like Outkast, Malina Moye, Van Hunt, and Gnarls Barkley.
+The Red Hot Chili Peppers, Primus and Faith No More exhibited the fusion of funk with rock and metal.

 In the 1990s, artists like Me'shell Ndegeocello, Brooklyn Funk Essentials and the (predominantly UK-based) acid jazz movement—including artists and bands such as Jamiroquai, Incognito, Galliano, Omar, Los Tetas and the Brand New Heavies—carried on with strong elements of funk.
 However, they never came close to reaching the commercial success of funk in its heyday—with the exception of Jamiroquai, whose album Travelling Without Moving sold about 7 million units worldwide and remains the best-selling funk album in history.
 Meanwhile, in Australia and New Zealand, bands playing the pub circuit, such as Supergroove, Skunkhour and the Truth, preserved a more instrumental form of funk.